 Healthcare Operations: We may use and disclose your protected health information in connection with our healthcare operations.
-For example, our healthcare operations include quality assessment and improvement activities, reviewing the competence or qualifications of healthcare professionals, evaluating practitioner and provider performance, conducting training programs, accreditation, certification, licensing or credentialing activities.
-As an educational institution your protected health information may be accessed by students, residents, faculty and staff of the university during the course of clinical operations.
+For example, our healthcare operations include quality assessment and improvement activities, reviewing the competence or qualifications of healthcare professionals, evaluating practitioner and provider performance, conducting training programs, accreditation, certification, licensing, or credentialing activities.
+As an educational institution your protected health information may be accessed by students, residents, faculty, and staff of the university during the course of clinical operations.

 Friends, Family, and Persons Involved in Your Care: We may disclose your protected health information to your family, friends or any other individual identified by you when they are involved in your care or the payment of your care.
 Additionally, if a person has the authority by law to make health care decisions for you, we will treat that personal representative the same way we would treat you with respect to your personal health information.
-We may use or disclose health information to notify, or assist in the notification of (including identifying or locating) a family member, your personal representative or another person responsible for your care, of your location, your general condition, or death.
-If you are present, then prior to use or disclosure of your incapacity or emergency circumstances, we will disclose health information based on a determination using our professional judgment, disclosing only health information that is directly relevant to the person's involvement in your healthcare.
+We may use or disclose health information to notify or assist in the notification of (including identifying or locating) a family member, your personal representative or another person responsible for your care, of your location, your general condition, or death.
+If you are present, then prior to use or disclosure of your health information, we will provide you with an opportunity to object to such uses or disclosures.
+In the event of your incapacity or emergency circumstances, we will disclose health information based on a determination using our professional judgment, disclosing only health information that is directly relevant to the person's involvement in your healthcare.
 We will also use our professional judgment and our experience with common practice to make reasonable inferences of your best interest in allowing a person to pick up filled prescriptions, medical supplies, x-rays, or other similar forms of health information.